gnat/surreal/README.md

 ## <a name="plugins"></a>🔌 Extending Surreal

-Surreal is designed to be small enough to be modified for a particular use-case; but we also have a plugin system if you prefer to retain the ability to merge with new versions.
+Surreal is tiny enough to be modified for a particular use-case; but there is a system if you prefer to effortlessly merge with new versions.

 1. Add your function to Surreal
  ```javascript